aiken-lang/merkle-patricia-forestry/off-chain/README.md

 # Merkle Patricia Forestry

-This package provides a Node.js backend for working with an authenticated key/value store: a.k.a [Merkle Patricia Forestry](../README.md).
-It comes with an out-of-the-box on-disk storage solution based on [level.js](https://leveljs.org/), but also have an in-memory store available for debugging.
+This package provides a Node.js backend for working with an authenticated key/value store, a.k.a [Merkle Patricia Forestry](../README.md).
+It comes with an out-of-the-box on-disk storage solution based on [level.js](https://leveljs.org/), but it also has an in-memory store available for debugging.

-The library provides way of constructing the trie incrementally (by inserting items into it) while keeping a low memory footprint.
-By default, only the top-most node is kept in memory and children are only references to nodes stored on-disk.
+The library provides ways of constructing the trie incrementally (by inserting items into it) while keeping a low memory footprint.
+By default, only the topmost node is kept in memory, and children are only references to nodes stored on disk.

-This package also allows to produce succinct proofs for items, thus allowing proving membership, insertion and deletion of items in the trie only from root hashes (and proofs!).
+This package also allows producing succinct proofs for items, thus allowing the proof of membership, insertion, and deletion of items in the trie only from root hashes (and proofs!).

 ## Installation